Eyes / Vision

 People with mild hyperopia (long-sightedness) (below 200 degrees) may be asymptomatic because the eyes can accommodate to see both distant and near objects quite clearly.
-On the other hand, people may complain that both distant and near objects are blurred, and the eyes are uncomfortable or sore if they have severe hyperopia or eye strain resulting in diminished accommodation.
+On the other hand, people may complain that both distant and near objects are blurred, especially near objects, and the eyes are uncomfortable or sore if they have severe hyperopia or eye strain resulting in diminished accommodation.

 Hyperopia results when the length of an eyeball is too short.
 The image of a distant object is focused behind instead of onto the retina, thus resulting in a blurred image.
 People with mild hyperopia can see clearly by the accommodation of the eyes to adjust the focus forward to the retina.